vsuttle/challenges/README.md

 Basics: A directory for some simple challenges around the basics like string handling, number handling and maths.

-Recursion: A directory some basic recursion challenges.
+Recursion: A directory for some basic recursion challenges.

 ?